Tattzy25/REP-ARMO-GPT/replit.md

 - June 25, 2025.
 Replaced "Choose Your Vibe" heading with neumorphic "THE VIBEZ" dropdown button using custom gradient styling
 - June 25, 2025.
 Made sidebar fixed positioned with internal scrolling capability
 - June 25, 2025.
 Added Gallery and Recent Chats buttons below Vibez with matching neumorphic styling and icons
+- June 25, 2025.
+Removed subtitle "Your Armenian AI Hopar" from sidebar header for cleaner appearance

 ## User Preferences